View all travel guides

 FAQs

 There are four confirmed long weekends in 2026: Holy Week, Independence Day, Ninoy Aquino Day, and National Heroes Day.
-Additional long weekends may occur once the government announces the dates of Eid al-Fitr and Eid al-Adha.

 Will more holidays be added for 2026?